Skullcandy Grind Fuel: Review

 Skullcandy Grind Fuel

 The IP55 dust and water resistance of the earphones is a clear plus, so I have no problem putting my Grind Fuel in my gym bag or wearing them while walking in the rain.
-If your ears or pockets aren’t very big, you might want to look elsewhere, since both the charging case and the earbuds are quite big.
-Skullcandy includes three different sizes of ear tips in the box to make sure the headphones fit snugly and comfortably, and the first pairing is easy and quick.
+If your ears or pockets aren’t huge, you might want to look elsewhere since the charging case and the earbuds are pretty big.
+Skullcandy includes three different sizes of ear tips in the box to ensure the headphones fit snugly and comfortably, and the first pairing is easy and quick.

-When you open the case on an iPhone, you’ll be asked to download the Skullcandy app.
+You’ll be asked to download the Skullcandy app when you open the case on an iPhone.
 The best thing about the Grind Fuel is that it can be controlled by voice with Skull-iQ.
 However, you can’t use it unless you accept the connection.
 Grind Fuel users can control playing by saying “Hey Skullcandy,” just like Apple AirPods users can say “Hey Siri.”

 Strong Cell